1522 S. Congress Ave., South Congress

 At first glance, this looks like it’s solely devoted to eveningwear—and eveningwear is its mainstay.
 But these aren’t your average cocktail dresses: Mary Katrantzou, Chloé, and Balenciaga all line the racks, along with Pierre Hardy shoes and a smattering of jewels.

 Cebolla Fine Flowers is owned by couple and business partners Luit and Jamie Huizenga, who have been running the business since shortly after Luit emigrated from Holland in the '80s.
 Their state-of-the-art warehouse (where they also live with their daughter) is equipped with geothermal heating, which keeps the countless orchid plants healthy year-round.
 In the summer months, they actually offer monarch butterfly chrysalises, which eventually hatch and fly away.
 If you can't make it to their shop on Lover's Lane, they deliver to almost every neighborhood in the city.

 Ceylon et Cie

 1319 Dragon St., Arts District

-Michelle Nussbaumer, the interior designer we collaborated with on the goop pop-up, has a not-to-be-missed showroom of her own.
+Michelle Nussbaumer, the interior designer we collaborated with on the first goop pop-up, has a not-to-be-missed showroom of her own.
 The best part is that it is literally packed to the gills, which makes it feel like an amazing treasure hunt.
-Nussbaumer has nailed a distinctly Texan brand of luxury: You’ll find an eclectic mix of antiques of all ages and styles (her 18th century French tabletop is particularly great), sitting next to African and Middle Eastern tribal relics, Mid-Century modern furniture, and Michelle’s own line of contemporary designs.
-Anyone in the market for top-quality antiques, including copious varieties of porcelain Chinoiserie, would want to move in here.
+Nussbaumer has nailed a distinctly Texan brand of luxury.
+You’ll find an eclectic mix of antiques of all ages and styles (her eighteenth-century French tabletop is particularly great), sitting next to African and Middle Eastern tribal relics, mid-century modern furniture, and Nussbaumer’s own line of contemporary designs.
+Anyone in the market for top-quality antiques, including copious varieties of porcelain chinoiserie, would want to move in here.

 1318 S. Congress Ave., South Congress